NiklasSkulll/PSNetworkAdministrator/Docs/TestEnvironment.md

 - `MockGenerator.ps1` - Functions to generate mock objects for testing
 - `TestEnvironment.ps1` - Script to initialize a test environment with sample data
 - `Start-Tests.ps1` - Script to start the test environment without running tests
+- `Verify-TestEnvironment.ps1` - Script to verify that the test environment is properly set up

 ## Setup Instructions